 For example, the Leadership Development course of our Online MBA has been carefully designed to give participants the tools and insight they need to lead confidently in their fields - and get the best possible return on their investment.

 Covering all of the important elements of business leadership, such as goal-setting, feedback provision, support and action-planning, the course spans the timeframe of the entire MBA, and is delivered 100% online using a number of innovative and engaging study techniques.
-You’ll take part in synchronous classes and group sessions, for example, while having access to immersive video materials and interactive assignements.
+You’ll take part in synchronous classes and group sessions, for example, while having access to immersive video materials and interactive assignments.

 However, our approach to leadership development extends far beyond your MBA graduation date.
 You’ll learn techniques and disciplines in self-reflection that will ensure you continue to progress as a leader throughout your career, building on your strengths and learning to adapt your thinking to overcome personal and professional challenges.